|07130162||Faculty of Economic and Management Sciences||Department: Marketing Management|

 Minimum credits: 120

 Students who obtained at least a symbol 5 (60-69%) in Mathematics in the final NSC (or equivalent) will be admitted to STK 110 and STK 120; all other students must first pass Statistics 113 and 123.
-STK 110 will be credited but STK 120 still needs to be passed.
+STK 110 will be credited but STK 120/STK121 must still be passed.

 Find, evaluate, process, manage and present information resources for academic purposes using appropriate technology.